Line Rider: Remake

 Line Rider 2: Unbound (Line Rider: Freestyle in Europe) is a remake released in September 2008 for the Nintendo DS, Microsoft Windows, and Wii.
 The gameplay is similar to that of the original revision 6.2, with the addition of a multiplayer puzzle mode, and has several added features including different vehicles, exploding lines and scenery.
-Players are able to share tracks with others through a Bluetooth connection and can send the files in texts to other phones and to the web.

 On December 19, 2006, it was announced that InXile Entertainment had gained console rights for Line Rider, legally restricting copies and imitations of the game.
 Microsoft Windows, Nintendo DS and Wii versions were released in Fall 2008, containing new features.

 It was stated that a story mode featuring new characters Bailey and Chaz would be in the game.
 In the story mode the player competes against Chaz in hopes of winning the ultimate sled and the love of Bailey.
 This mode spans 40 courses, all of which were designed by TechDawg, a well known track designer.
 The player can also download other people's tracks off of the internet from the game's website.
 The European version was published by Deep Silver.

 Voice actors include Tom Kenny (as Bosh), Tara Strong (as Bailey) and Fred Tatasciore (as Chaz) in the cutscenes and credits.

 A version has been released for the Apple iPhone called Line Rider iRide.
 This version includes iPhone specific features such as accelerometer based physics and worldwide file sharing.

 Reception

-The game received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.
+The game received "mixed or average reviews" on all platforms. according to video game review aggregator Metacritic.

-The game was nominated for two Nintendo DS-specific awards in IGN's 2008 Game of the Year awards, namely, Best Puzzle Game and Best Original Score.
+The game was nominated for two Nintendo DS–specific awards in IGN's 2008 Game of the Year awards; namely, Best Puzzle Game and Best Original Score.